The series of conflicts known as Kieft’s War (1643-1645) owe their origins to several factors.

 Escalating the Violence

 Throughout Kieft’s War, the average settler probably wanted to avoid violence.
 New Netherland was a trading colony first and foremost and having Native allies willing to trade was critical to the local economy.
 In 1643, however, a small number of colonists allied themselves with Kieft.
 They had served on the council of Twelve Men, but agreed with Kieft that they should “attack the Indians as enemies.”

 To make matters worse, the two settlements Kieft targeted, Corlaer’s Hook (now the Lower East Side) and Pavonia (today’s Jersey City) were filled with refugees.
 Some Tappan and Wickquaskgeck people had come to the area after being pressured by the Mohawk.
 Seeking aid from their Dutch trading partners, they settled around Manhattan.

 Seeing this as the perfect opportunity, Kieft divided the Dutch forces into two groups.
 One would attack Pavonia, the other Corlaer’s Hook.
 The Dutch war bands must have received orders to show no mercy, as they counted even children among their victims.
 De Vries, who vehemently argued against the attacks, recorded that he “heard a great shrieking, and I ran to the ramparts of the fort, and looked over to Pavonia.
 Saw nothing but firing, and the shrieks of the natives murdered in their sleep.”

 For the next two years, indigenous warriors attacked settlements all over New Netherland, and Dutch forces responded with additional violence.
 Finally in 1645 the leaders of several native nations met with Kieft to bring an end to the conflict.
-It’s believed some 1,600 Native Americans and hundreds of colonists lost their lives in Kieft’s War.
+It’s believed some 1,600 Native Americans lost their lives, along with a few dozen colonists.

 Read more about the conflict here.